 The summary information provided below in "question and answer" format is for your convenience.
-This summary may not contain all the information that may be important to you.
-To better understand the items being voted on, you should read carefully this entire document, including the appendix.
+This summary of some of the information in this Proxy Statement may not contain all the information that may be important to you.
+To better understand the items being voted on, you should read carefully this entire document, including the attachments.